justaugustus/steering/charter.md

 election will be offered the seat.
 This process will continue until the seat is filled.

-In case this fails to fill the seat, a special election for that position will be held as soon as possible.
+In case this process fails to fill the seat, a special election for that position will be held as soon as possible.
 [Eligible voters](https://git.k8s.io/steering/elections.md#eligibility-for-voting) from the most recent election will vote in the special election (ie: eligibility will not be redetermined at the time of the special election).
 A committee member elected in a special